Buckwheat Pillows: The Green Way to Get a Better Night’s Sleep

 Asian cultures realized hundreds of years ago that the firm yet malleable buckwheat hulls made a superior upholstery filling.
 They started stuffing everything from furniture to pillows with buckwheat hulls, and the technique eventually caught on in the west.
 Unfortunately, it never became as popular as feathers or the synthetic materials we often rely on now.

 It may sound exotic, but the principle behind buckwheat pillows is really very simple.
-Just imagine a normal pillow, but instead of having chemically-based stuffing, it has tens of thousands of tiny hulls providing support.
+Just imagine a normal pillow, but instead of having chemically-based stuffing, it has tens of thousands of tiny hulls providing firm and even support.
 It turns out that this abundant all-natural product is one of the most comfortable stuffing materials available anywhere.

 As we have collectively become more eco-conscious, and science has proved the importance of a great pillow, buckwheat pillows are exactly the solution that many have been looking for.
 This time-tested alternative is the natural choice for today.